Search

 ❌ Error: Cannot find module '@cesdk/cesdk-js'

-• Confirm that CE.SDK is installed properly with npm install @cesdk/cesdk-js.
+• Check that you’ve installed CE.SDK with npm install @cesdk/cesdk-js.

 ❌ Error: The $props rune is only available inside .svelte and .svelte.js/ts files